Social-Futures-Lab/cse599social/readme.md

 ### How To Avoid Wrapping in the Navigation Bar
 A responsive feature of the template is the top menu bar.
 The menus automatically flip from horizontal to vertical orientation when the browser width is less than 768 pixels.
 The page title and menus must fit inside 768 horizontal pixels, otherwise you will see a fairly ugly wrapping behavior before the menus flip.
 If you see such wrapping issues, you may want to uncomment the css in the final two sections of css/main.css, and adjust widths there as needed.

+### Including additional CSS/Javascript, or changing filepaths
+If you want to load additional CSS or JavaScript files, or load them from a location other than the /site directory, you can add/edit the paths to the desired files in the 'cssSources' and 'jsSources' arrays in each *.html file.
+Be sure to enclose each path in quotes and have a comma after each line.
+Adding the files to these arrays ensures they are loaded dynamically from the base course web URL (e.g. courses.cs.washington.edu/cse999/19au) such that you can nest your HTML files multiple subdirectories deep and not have to include a relative URL for every CSS/JS file.
+If you want to load a file from outside of your course web directory, simply use standard HTML syntax between the page's `<head>` tags: `<script src='/path/to/file.js'></script>` for JavaScript and `<link rel='stylesheet' type='text/css' href='/path/to/file.css'>` for CSS.

 ### Problems Loading from Local Disk
 It should work out of the box when using a web server.
 It generally doesn't work if you open files directly from your local disk.
 The main problem is that we are using javascript to load header and footer content.
 Some browsers (notably Chrome and IE, and maybe others) will decline to do this for security reasons.
 Firefox will currently load the home page, but not other pages.